-U.S. President Barack Obama called Hollande shortly after results were in to congratulate him and invite him to the White House.
+U.S. President Barack Obama called Hollande shortly after results were in to congratulate the newly elected president and invite him to the White House.

 Sarkozy had fought to keep his job amid a wave of discontent over his inability to rein in unemployment.
 He defended his economic record despite low growth and unemployment at about 10%, saying the impact of Europe’s debt crisis could have been far worse.

 France is a key player in plans to lead the eurozone out of its debt crisis, making the election vital to the region.

-Sarkozy’s defeat marks the latest – and most significant – of more than half a dozen European leaders swept from office during the eurozone economic crisis, including the Greek and Italian prime ministers.
+Sarkozy’s defeat marks the latest – and most significant – of at least half a dozen European leaders swept from office during the eurozone economic crisis, including the Greek and Italian prime ministers.

 France’s vote came the same day as the Greek parliamentary election.
-Exit polls in that country indicated Greece’s ruling coalition suffered steep losses, while parties on the far left and far right made significant gains amid anger over austerity measures.
+Exit polls in that country indicated Greece’s ruling coalition appeared headed for steep losses, while parties on the far left and far right were poised to make significant gains amid anger over austerity measures.